Search Course IDs and descriptions for:

 - Data is organized in an Excel spreadsheet to more easily calculate the Ksp.

-- A graph of 1/T verses lnKsp is used to calculate the change in enthalphy, entropy and Gibbs free energy.
+- A graph of 1/T versus lnKsp is used to calculate the change in enthalpy, entropy and Gibbs free energy.

 - Lab 12 - Reductions